3kh0/ext-remover/README.md

 Please do note that depending on your `kernver=` you may not be able to downgrade to certain versions.
 More info is at the [CryptoSmite Unenrollment](#cryptosmite-unenrollment) section.

 ### Requirements
-- A USB thumb drive with at least 4GB of storage, some boards have small or bigger images, I recommend 16GB
+- A USB thumb drive with at least 8GB of storage, however 16GB (or more) is recommended.
-- A personal computer with access to downloading extensions
+- A personal computer with access to downloading the Chromebook Recovery Utility.

 ### Setup